VIP-VAA-Spr23/EdgeDetection23/README.md

 ### File: drawGNDBox.py

-This file contains two functions that involve creating bounding boxes.
-The first function createBOX() creates and returns a cropped image representing a boundin box.
+This file contains two functions that involve creating the bounding boxes.
+The first function createBOX() creates and returns a cropped image representing a bounding box.
 	It needs to take two arguments which include the dimension list and the image to be cropped.
 This function is called in the second function that is created.
 	The second function is called getImages().
 This function takes the bbsTP list and the specific bounding box to test as arguments.
-It outputs returns two cropped images.
+Its output returns two cropped images.
 One image is the bounding box in the empty frame.
 The other image is the actual bounding box with the animal.
+### File: EdgeDetection.py
+There are two functions in this file.
+The funciton generateImg() takes in the bounding box image and transforms it to have edges.
+The image is than returned and goes into the getEdges() function which returns the number of edges in the image.

 ### File : main.py

 This file prints out a list of True and false detections.
 It calls the getImages() function for each bounding box in the bbsTP file.
 	Then it calls the getEdges function from edgeDetection file to determine the number of edges in the image.
 The number of edges for the empty bounding box and the detected bounding box.
-If there is a significant change in the number of edges, then the boundin box is a correct detecion.
+If there is a significant change in the number of edges, then the bounding box is a correct detecion.